 Tropical Atlantic Modes

-AR5 assessed that there is low confidence in projected changes of the TAV because of the general failure of climate models to simulate main aspects of this variability such as the northward displaced ITCZ.
+The AR5 assessed that there is low confidence in projected changes of the Tropical Atlantic Variability (TAV) because of the general failure of climate models to simulate main aspects of this variability such as the northward displaced ITCZ.
 The models that best represent the Atlantic meridional mode (AMM) show a weakening for future climate conditions.
 However, model biases in representation of Altantic Niños strongly limit an assessment of future changes.